 Traditionally, gentian root has been used in medicinal products and herbal teas formulated to aid bloating, gas, and other digestive issues (

 Gentian root contains bitter plant compounds that may support good digestion and relieve bloating and gas.
 Human studies are needed to confirm these benefits.

-Chamomile is also one of the herbs in the liquid supplement Iberogast, which has been shown to help decrease abdominal pain and ulcers (
+Chamomile is also one of the herbs in the supplement Iberogast, which has been shown to help decrease abdominal pain and ulcers (

 Still, human studies of chamomile tea are needed to confirm its digestive benefits.

-suggest that the herb may fight ulcers and abdominal pain, but human studies are needed.
+In traditional medicine, chamomile has been used for indigestion, gas, and nausea.
+Preliminary studies suggest that the herb may fight ulcers and abdominal pain, but human studies are needed.

-This tea is made from roots of the Angelica archangelica plant, a member of the celery family.
+This tea is made from the roots of the Angelica archangelica plant, a member of the celery family.
 The herb has a bitter flavor but tastes better when steeped with lemon balm tea.